qrzn23/min/wip/confessions/content.md

 At least I have not died without the joy of knowing that no less a lover of literature than the world-famous Shakespearian Lecturer, Dr. Louis Umfraville Wilkinson, has dared to confess publicly that Clouds without Water is “the most tremendous and the most real love poem since Shakespeare's sonnets” in the famous essay “A Plea for Better Morals”.
 But I anticipate.
 Clouds without Water came four years later.
 I am still sitting sleepily in the twilight in Europe; after my day's labour three years long in the blazing sun of the great world.

 I spent many of my evenings at a little restaurant called the Chat blanc in the rue d'Odessa, where was “an upper room furnished” and consecrated informally to a sort of international clique of writer, painters, sculptors, students and their friends.
-It has been described with accurate vigour in the introduction to Snowdrops from a Curate's Garden.
+It has been described with accurate vigour in the introduction to *Snowdrops from a Curate's Garden*.
 I quote the passage.

-His evenings were spent in that witty and high-thinking informal club that met nightly at the restaurant Au Chien Rouge, whose members are so honoured in the world of art.
+> His evenings were spent in that witty and high-thinking informal club that met nightly at the restaurant Au Chien Rouge, whose members are so honoured in the world of art.
 There he met C— the brilliant but debauched sculptor, caustic of wit, though genial to his friends; N—, the great painter, whose royal sense of light made his canvases into a harmonious dream: he also the sweet friend of Bacchus, who filled him with a glow and melody of colour and thought.
 There too, were D— and L—, the one poet and philosopher, the other painter and — I fear — pederast.
 Twins in thought, the two were invincible in argument as they were supreme in their respective arts.
 Often have I sat, a privileged listener, while D—'s cold acumen and L—'s superb indignation, expressed in fiery swords of speech, would drive some luckless driveller from the room.
 Or at times they would hold down their victim, a bird fascinated by a snake, while they pitilessly exposed his follies to the delighted crowd.
 Again, a third, pompous and self-confident, would be led on by them, seemingly in full sympathy, to make an exhibition of himself, visible and hideous to all eyes but his own.
 L—, his eager face like a silver moon starting from a thundercloud, his hair, would pierce the very soul of the debate and kindle it with magick joy or freeze it with scorn implacable.
 D—, his expression noble and commanding, yet sly, as if ever ready to laugh at the intricacies of his own intellect, sat next him, his deep and wondrous eyes lit with strange light, while with words like burning flames of steel he shore asunder the sophistries of one and the complacencies of another.
 They were feared, these two!
 There also did he meet the well-known ethicist, I—, fair as a boy, with boy's gold locks curling about his Grecian head; I—, the pure and subtle-minded student, whose lively humour and sparkling sarcasm were as froth upon the deep and terrible waters of his polished irony.
 It was a pity that he drank.
 There the great surgeon and true gentleman, in spite of his exaggerated respect for the memory of Queen Victoria, J—, would join in with his ripe and generous wit.
 Handsome as a god, with yet a spice of devil's laughter lurking there, he would sit and enjoy the treasures of the conversation, adding at the proper interval his own rich quota of scholarly jest.
+>

-Needless to say, so brilliant a galaxy attracted all the false lights of the time.
+> Needless to say, so brilliant a galaxy attracted all the false lights of the time.
 T—, the braggart, the mediocre painter, the lusty soi-disant maquereau of marchionesses, would seek admission (which was in theory denied to none).
 But the cutting wit of C— drove him headlong, as if by the cherubin, from the gates of the garden of Eden.
 G—, the famous society painter, came one night and was literally hounded out of the room by a swift and pitiless attack on the part of D— and the young ethicist.
 A bullet-headed Yankee, rashly supporting him, shared the same fate and ever after sat in solitary disgrace downstairs, like a shipped hound outside its master's door.
 A fool reveals himself, though he talk but of greasing gimlets, in such a fierce light as beat upon the Chien Rouge.
 Nor could any fool live long in that light.
 It turned him inside out; it revealed him even to himself as a leper and an outcast; and he could not stand it.
+>

-In such a circle humbug could not live.
+> In such a circle humbug could not live.
 Men of high intellectual distinction, passing through Paris, were constant visitors at the Chien Rouge.
 As guests they were treated with high honour; but woe to the best of them if some chance word let fall led D— or L— to suspect that he had a weak spot somewhere.
 When this happened, nothing could save him: he was rent and cast to the carrion beasts for a prey.
+>

-How often have I seen some literary or pictorial Pentheus, impious and self-sufficient as he, disguise himself (with a tremor of fear) in his noblest artistic attire, as the foolish king in the Bassara of the Maenads!
+> How often have I seen some literary or pictorial Pentheus, impious and self-sufficient as he, disguise himself (with a tremor of fear) in his noblest artistic attire, as the foolish king in the Bassara of the Maenads!
+>

-How often have I seen Dionysus — or some god — discover the cheat and give him over to those high priests of dialectic, D— and L—, to be ravaged and stripped amid the gleeful shrieks of the wit- intoxicated crowd!
+> How often have I seen Dionysus — or some god — discover the cheat and give him over to those high priests of dialectic, D— and L—, to be ravaged and stripped amid the gleeful shrieks of the wit- intoxicated crowd!
 But once the victim was upon the altar, once he rose from his chair, then what a silence fell!
 Frozen with the icy contempt of the assembly, the wretch would slink down the room with a sacred grin on his face, and not until he had faced that cruel ordeal, more terrible (even to a callous fool) than an actual whipping would have been, not until the door had closed behind him would the silence break as someone exclaimed “My God, what a worm!” and led the conversation to some more savoury subject.
+>

-On the other hand there was B—, a popular painter, upon whom the whole Dog pounced as one man, to destroy him.
+> On the other hand there was B—, a popular painter, upon whom the whole Dog pounced as one man, to destroy him.
+>

-But when they saw that his popular painting was not he, that he had a true heart and an honest ambition, how quickly were the swords beaten into absinthes and the spears into tournedos!
+> But when they saw that his popular painting was not he, that he had a true heart and an honest ambition, how quickly were the swords beaten into absinthes and the spears into tournedos!
+>

-S—, again, with a face like a portrait by Rembrandt, a man of no great intellect, but making no pretence thereto, how he was loved for his jolly humour, his broad smile, his inimitable stories!
+> S—, again, with a face like a portrait by Rembrandt, a man of no great intellect, but making no pretence thereto, how he was loved for his jolly humour, his broad smile, his inimitable stories!
 Yet it must not be suppose that the average man, however sincere, had much of a welcome there.
 Without intention to wound, he was yet hurt — the arrows of wit shot over his head and he could never feel at home.
+>

-I am perhaps the one exception.
+> I am perhaps the one exception.
 Without a ghost of talent, even in my own profession — medicine — I had no claim whatever to the hospitality of the Dog.
 But being perfectly unobtrusive, I dare say I was easy to tolerate, perhaps even of the same value as a background is to a picture, a mere patch of neutral colour, yet serving to harmonize the whole.
 Certainly nothing but my silence saved me.
 The remark a few pages back about Hall Caine and Meredith would have caused my instant execution, by the most painful, if the least prolonged, of deaths.
+>

-Ay! no society, since men gathered together, was ever so easy to approach, to seat oneself among, to slip away from or to be hurled in derision from their midst!
+> Ay! no society, since men gathered together, was ever so easy to approach, to seat oneself among, to slip away from or to be hurled in derision from their midst!
+>

-Dreaded as they were by the charlatan, no set of men could have been more genial, more fraternal.
-United by a bond of mutual respect, even where they differed — of mutual respect, I say, by no means of mutual admiration, for it was the sincere artistry that they adored, not the technical skill of achievement — they formed a noble and harmonious group, the like of which has perhaps never yet been seen.[1]
+> Dreaded as they were by the charlatan, no set of men could have been more genial, more fraternal.
+United by a bond of mutual respect, even where they differed — of mutual respect, I say, by no means of mutual admiration, for it was the sincere artistry that they adored, not the technical skill of achievement — they formed a noble and harmonious group, the like of which has perhaps never yet been seen.^[C. Paul Bartlett, N.J.W.Morrice, D.Crowley, L.Kelly, I.Heward Bell, J. Ivor Back, I. One Kite, G?, B. Penrhyn Stanlaws, S. One Root.]

 Another description may be found in the opening chapters of W. S. Maughams "The Magician".
 The reader will wonder how this gentleman could have got there, but here my tale is tangled.
 Gerald Kelly's elder sister, Rose, had been for some years the widow of a Major Skerrett, and one of her best friends was a woman as beautiful and fascinating as herself, who was the wife of an English solicitor connected with the British Embassy, named Maugham.
 W. S. was this man's younger brother.
 Maugham claimed to have ambitions to become a man of letters and his incapacity was so obvious that I am afraid we were cruel enough to make him the butt of our wit when he visited the Cat Blanc.